Call for Members - INEE Working Groups

 Who may apply?

 Any INEE member may apply to join a working group as an individual or as a representative of their organization.
 Members with lived experience in crisis-affected contexts, or working within an organization directly engaged in education in emergencies work, are particularly encouraged to apply.
+A member may apply to more than one working group for which they have relevant expertise.
+A separate application must be submitted via the respective form for each working group.
+To ensure opportunities for all INEE members, it is unlikely that any member will be selected for more than one working group.

 How can I apply?

-What working groups are accepting applications?
+Which working groups are accepting applications?

 Descriptions, contacts, and specific application procedures are listed below for each group.